Translation:

 Q: How will the change in rates affect my bill?

-The average residential customer of all three utilities using about 600 kilowatt hours of electricity, 75 therms of natural gas and 600 cubic feet of water will see a total change of about $26 a month, or an increase of $4 to their electric bills and $11 each to their gas and water bills.
+A: The average residential customer of all three utilities using about 500 kilowatt-hours of electricity, 75 therms of natural gas and 600 cubic feet of water will see a total change of about $22 per month.

 Q: How can customers offset the rate adjustments?